 Make iOS upgrades work for you

-Edited by Jonathan, Lynn, Maria, Eng and 1 other
+Edited by Jonathan, Lynn, Maria, Eng

 This tutorial will teach you what upgrades can work for you, if you own any of the following: iPhone 1 or 3G, iPod Touch 1 or 2, or iPad 1 or 2.
 When you first bought your device, years ago, you probably loved it dearly and always took good care of it, as if it was fine and fragile porcelain China.
 You were proud to say, during that time, that inside your device, you had the latest iOS software.

 But as the years have gone by, Apple has done a lot of research, and has upgraded its iOS versions several times.
 So now, you probably realize that your old version of iPhone, iPod Touch or iPad cannot download the latest Apple applications because most of them require an iOS which your device does not have.

 Look at the chart below to see if you can upgrade your device, and to see what iOS you can upgrade to.
 It usually means that you are trying to upgrade to iOS 5 or higher if a software update option is not available on your Apple device.
 Just open iTunes on your computer and connect your device to it in order to upgrade. (source: discussions.apple.com)